agileblox/spring-boot-cities-service/README.md

 Note: This is a FORK of https://github.com/cf-platform-eng/spring-boot-cities!
 Thanks to help and tips from my team, as well as Dave Syer and Scott Frederick in this and other branches :) The SCS branch includes updates to work with Spring Cloud Services.

 ## Running the app locally
-Assuming you have access to a database server (e.g. MySQL, PostGres) or even have one running on your local machine, this microservice will run immediately on your desktop (within eclipse, standalone etc).
-Just create an empty database and amend the application.yml file with url, username etc settings for your database.
+You don't need to have a databse running, this app will automatically spin up H2 in memory for you, because of Spring Boot.
+However, if yuou have one you want to use, such as MySQL, then omment/uncomment the relevant lines in build.gradle and and amend the application.yml file with url, username etc settings for your database.

 To run outside of Eclipse just run
 ```./gradlew bootRun ```